nf-core/configs/docs/fub_curta.md

 This profile is configured to run with Singularity version `1.1.9-1.el7`, which does not need to be loaded.

 Nextflow should be loaded before use.
-Nextflow version `22.10.6.5844` is used.
+Nextflow version `22.10.6.5844` is installed.
 The following should be added to your sbatch/SLURM script:

 ```
 module load Nextflow